Sharon Fichman: 2014

-At the first tournament of her season, the ASB Classic, Fichman qualified and upset world No. 22, Sorana Cîrstea, in the first round to record the second top-50 win of her career (she also beat Cîrstea in 2010).
+At the first tournament of her season, the Auckland Open, Fichman qualified and upset world No. 22, Sorana Cîrstea, in the first round to record the second top-50 win of her career (she also beat Cîrstea in 2010).
 The same week, she won her first WTA doubles title alongside Maria Sanchez with a victory over Lucie Hradecká and Michaëlla Krajicek in the final.
-In February, at the $100k in Midland, Fichman scored her third top-50 win when she beat world No. 45 Urszula Radwańska to reach the semifinals.
+In February, at the 100k event in Midland, Fichman scored her third top-50 win when she beat world No. 45, Urszula Radwańska, to reach the semifinals.
 She was defeated by Ksenia Pervak in the next round.
-At the Abierto Mexicano Telcel in late February, Fichman upset world No. 39, Yvonne Meusburger, in her opening match to advance to the second round.
+At the Mexican Open in late February, Fichman upset world No. 39, Yvonne Meusburger, in her opening match to advance to the second round.
 She lost to Caroline Garcia in her next match.

 At the beginning of March, she qualified for the Premier Mandatory Indian Wells Open and defeated Shahar Pe'er in the first round.
 She was eliminated by world No. 10, Sara Errani, in the second round.
-In May, Fichman reached her first singles final of the season at the $100k Open de Cagnes-sur-Mer, where she won the biggest tournament of her career so far with a victory over Timea Bacsinszky.
+In May, Fichman reached her first singles final of the season at the 100k Open de Cagnes-sur-Mer, where she won the biggest tournament of her career so far with a victory over Timea Bacsinszky.
 At the French Open in May, Fichman earned direct entry in the main draw of a Grand Slam tournament for the first time, but was eliminated in the opening round by world No. 7, Jelena Janković, in three sets.
 At Wimbledon, Fichman was defeated by Timea Bacsinszky in the first round.
 At the US Open, her first tournament after having knee surgery at the end of July, she lost to world No. 5, Agnieszka Radwańska, in the opening round.

 2015–16

 In August 2015 at the Rogers Cup, Fichman reached the quarterfinals in doubles with compatriot Carol Zhao.

-She played a match at the $100k event in Trnava in May 2016, losing in the qualifying second round to Ágnes Bukta, and was inactive for nearly two years thereafter, claiming injuries, mental fatigue and a growing interest in broadcasting and coaching made her decide to take a break from playing.
+She played a match at the 100k event in Trnava in May 2016, losing in the qualifying second round to Ágnes Bukta, and was inactive for nearly two years thereafter, claiming injuries, mental fatigue and a growing interest in broadcasting and coaching made her decide to take a break from playing.

 2018

-In April 2018, Fichman returned to the pro circuit at age 27, playing in doubles at the $60k event in Indian Harbour Beach.
+In April 2018, Fichman returned to the pro circuit at age 27, playing in doubles at the 60k event in Indian Harbour Beach.
 She reached the quarterfinals with partner Jamie Loeb.
 Fichman credited her return to fiancé Dylan Moscovitch suffering an accident that cut off his chances of qualifying to the 2018 Winter Olympics, making her decide to take up tennis again and rise enough in the rankings to attend the 2020 Summer Olympics and bring Moscovitch along.